lliu1871/book/binf8441/_sources/chap13.md

 print(paste("the probability after one more move is", round(x_lim %*% p,5)))
 ```

-For irreducible finite state discrete time Markov chain, the ergodic
-conditions are always satisfied.
-Thus, we can find the limiting
-probabilities by solving the equations
+In the case of an irreducible finite-state discrete-time Markov chain, the ergodic conditions are always fulfilled.
+Therefore, we can determine the limiting probabilities by solving the equations:

 $$
 \begin{equation}